vk2diy/classe2-calculator/README.md

    * __Conduction Figure of Merit (CFOM)__ (*"Conduction Figure of Malady"*)
      * Mathjax: $$CFOM = \frac{1}{R_{DS(ON)} \cdot Q_g \cdot C_{OSS}}$$
      * Unicode: `CFOM = (1 / RDS(ON)) ⋅ Qg ⋅ C(OSS)`
-     * English: "The Conduction Figure of Merit (in siemens-coulomb-farads) is equal to the inverse of the on resistance (in ohm-square centimeters) times the gate charge (in coulombs) times the output capacitance (in farads)"
+     * English: "The Conduction Figure of Merit (in siemens-coulomb-farads) is equal to the inverse of the on resistance (in ohms) times the gate charge (in coulombs) times the output capacitance (in farads)"
      * Where:
        * The result `CFOM` is expressed in units of SCF (siemens-coulomb-farad).
 As lower values are better, perhaps the metric would be better termed *Conduction Figure of Malady*.
        * `RDS(ON)` is the on resistance of the device, in ohms